jvcdk/vscode-commandline-test-adapter/README.md

 ## Wish list
- - Variable substitution in test command and args.
  - When re-discovering tests, existing tests should be updated (instead of clearing all tests and re-creating them, collapsing the Test Explorer view and states).